 You're probably familiar with some of the add-ins that ship with Excel.
 For example, the Analysis ToolPak is a popular add-in.
 You can use VBA to develop your own special-purpose add-ins.
-I developed my Power Utility Pak add-in by using only VBA, and people all around the world use it.
+I developed my Power Utility Pak add-in by using only VBA, and people all around the world pay me real money so they can use it.